vendia/blog/posts/2022-01-14-construct-vendia-univseral-application-using-domain-driven-design.md

 Vendia Share is a platform that you can use to quickly build real-time data sharing applications, which we call Universal Applications (or "Unis" for short).

-Data models power Vendia Share.
-The schema-first approach makes it easy to design and create a Uni.
+Data models power Universal Applications.
+The schema-first approach makes it easy to design and create Unis.
 In fact, design and create are almost indistinguishable steps after you have a ready-to-deploy schema.
-Vendia Share provides you with a GraphQL API that you can use to read and write data into Vendia Share and it also generates an immutable log of all transactions.
+Vendia Share provides you a GraphQL API based on your data model that you and your partners can use to read and write data into Vendia Share.
+It also generates an immutable log of all transactions.
 Because a data model is a critical piece needed to create a Uni, designing the right data model for your application is an essential step to use Vendia Share.

-In this blog, you will first go through a primer on Domain Driven Design (DDD) and then you will learn how to apply DDD when constructing a Uni.
-As a developer, you don’t have to learn a different design approach to build strategic applications on the Vendia Share platform.
-DDD is a popular and proven approach to designing and modeling systems that are strategic for your business.
-You can use the same patterns to design and model Vendia Share Unis.
-DDD is not a prerequisite to building Uni but it does help to create a better Uni.
+In this blog, you will first go through a primer on Domain Driven Design (DDD).
+You will then learn how to apply DDD when constructing a Uni.
+As a developer, you don’t have to learn a different design approach to build applications on the Vendia Share platform.
+DDD is a popular and proven approach to designing and modeling systems; you can use the same patterns to design and model Vendia Share Unis.
+DDD is not a prerequisite to Uni building but it does help to create better software design.
 If DDD is new to you, you may benefit from reading Eric Evans' [book](https://www.domainlanguage.com/wp-content/uploads/2016/05/DDD_Reference_2015-03.pdf).

 ## Primer on Domain Driven Design (DDD)